markksantos/Custom-MacOS-Folders/README.md

 3. DONE!

 #### Requirements to run this application 💪
-- Must have Photoshop CC 2019 installed.
+- Must have latest version of Photoshop CC 2020 installed.
 - Must be using a computer running on Latest version of MacOS.
 - Latest version of Java.